 Our understanding of CF continues to evolve as scientists study what causes the disease and how it affects the body.
 These insights drive the development of new and better treatments and bring us one step closer to a cure.

 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-If you are considering making changes to your health insurance coverage or enrolling in a new plan, it is important to understand the open enrollment period and the questions you should consider when selecting a plan.
+If you are considering making a change to your health insurance coverage or enrolling in a plan, it is important to know about the open enrollment period and the questions you should consider when selecting a plan.